zapacher/rule34Saver/README.md

 AutoSaving content from rule34 by provided search list.

-Before saves, checks if the same filename/directory already exists, this makes no duplicates.
+Before saving, it self-checks is the same filename/directory already exists, this makes possible to run without duplicates.

 ```application.yml```
 * __Settings:__